 As Hogan and Mr. T made the press rounds, it was a spot on cable talk show Hot Properties that garnered the most attention—from lawyers.
 Demonstrating a choke hold on host and future Law & Order actor Richard Belzer, Hogan squeezed too hard and rendered Belzer legitimately unconscious.
 Belzer popped up, blood trickling from his head, and went to a commercial.
 In 1987, he filed a lawsuit for $5 million against both Hogan and Mr. T, who encouraged Hogan to put him in a submission hold, or what he called a “pipsqueak sandwich.”
 The case was settled before going to trial in 1990.

 Before pay-per-view on home cable boxes was common, major premium sporting events like boxing matches were broadcast on closed-circuit, which meant theaters or other locations would pay for the signal and screen it for customers.
 WrestleMania went out to 200 locations, with an estimated 400,000 people watching.
-Not all of them went away happy.
-Roughly 11,443 fans entered the Civic Center in Pittsburgh, Pennsylvania to watch the show, with tickets priced at $8 to $10 each.
+Not all of them came away happy with the result.
+Roughly 11,443 fans entered the Civic Center in Pittsburgh, Pennsylvania, to watch the show, with tickets priced at $8 to $10 each.
 Unfortunately, a technical glitch prevented the signal from being unscrambled, and they were met with a blank screen.
-After hearing an announcement that the show would not go on as planned, fans pushed over a television and began throwing folding chairs.
+After hearing an announcement that the show would not go on as planned, fans pushed over a television and began throwing folding chairs (clearly in the WrestleMania spirit).
 All attendees were refunded.
 Three were cited for disorderly conduct.
 Pittsburgh fans were able to see the show a week later on local station WTAE.

 The refunds didn’t hurt McMahon.
 WrestleMania grossed a reported $12 million, including ticket and merchandise sales, and has been an annual tradition for the WWE ever since.